uikit/uikit-site/docs/pages/javascript-utilities.md

 ### Nodes

-_Nodes_ maybe a DOM Node, a NodeList, an Array of Nodes or a jQuery object.
+_Nodes_ may be a DOM Node, a NodeList, an Array of Nodes or a jQuery object.
 It will be filtered

 ### Node

-_Nodes_ maybe a DOM Node or the first node of a NodeList, an Array of Nodes or a jQuery object.
+_Nodes_ may be a DOM Node or the first node of a NodeList, an Array of Nodes or a jQuery object.